AS 91430 annotated exemplars

 • providing an evaluation of the research process and how this affects the validity of the research findings.

 This student has planned their research showing understanding of the type of data needed to address their aim (1).
-Geographic conventions are used with the maps and graphs to accurately present the collected data (2).
+Correct geographic conventions are used, with maps and graphs to accurately present the collected data (2).

 A conclusion is provided that relates to the research aim (5).